 About Pack 317

 Cub Scout Pack 317 has been serving the community of Plano, Illinois since 1966.
-We are very proud of our history in the Scouting Movement for the past 55 years.
+We are very proud of our history in the Scouting Movement for more than 55 years.
 We are sponsored by the American Legion Leon Burson Post 395.

 Pack 317 is first and above all a "parent-run" organization.
 What does this mean to us?
 First, parents are encouraged to participate alongside their Cub Scout: attend our meetings, decide on our activities, handle training, and take care of each other on activities.
 The adults in our Pack are responsible to ensure that the program adheres to BSA standards, that the atmosphere is safe and constructive, and to coach and mentor the boys as needed.
 The best Scout program is one in which the adults appear to be doing the least.